WCVB-TV: Local programming

 Making good on its promise, WCVB aired more local programming than any other television station in the nation throughout the 1970s and 1980s.
 One of its local programs, Good Day!, which first premiered in 1973 as Good Morning!, broke ground by taking its entire production on the road and broadcasting from locations outside of the Boston area and around the world.
 Good Day!, along with The Morning Exchange on Cleveland's WEWS-TV, served as a prototype for the format of ABC's Good Morning America.
 Good Day! lasted until 1991.

 During the 1970s, WCVB-TV was the first television station in southern New England to run a 24-hour program schedule.
-The station ran a programming block from 1 to 5 am, branded as 5 All Night, which featured a library of older black-and-white movies and a few recent syndicated programs.
+The station ran a programming block from 1 to 5 a.m., branded as 5 All Night, which featured a library of older black-and-white movies and a few recent syndicated programs.
 During station breaks, announcer George Fennel (who never made an on-camera appearance during the block) would make live announcements and read fan mail from the viewing audience, as various 5 All Night logo backdrops were displayed on-screen.
 His actual first on-air portrait was displayed as part of a donation pledge drive for the Jerry Lewis MDA Labor Day Telethon.
 The portrait had been covered from view and as the tally had reached a certain amount, a piece of the portrait would be revealed to the viewers until it was completely uncovered, revealing what Fennel looked like.

 Another staple of 5 All Night was Simon's Sanctorum, a program similar to Elvira's Movie Macabre that showcased old black-and-white horror movies; it was hosted by a character named Simon (portrayed by Gary Newton), who often referred to his viewing audience as to being "moths lured to a flame" and "Dearly Devoted".
 Simon's costume consisted of an old top hat, and fluorescent green facial makeup with black circles painted around each eye and gloves that had the fingers cut out of them.
 To add to an extra eerie effect, a fluorescent black light was used to enhance the makeup effect on Simon's face and eyes.
 His eyes actually glowed by the use of fluorescent paint on a pair of special contact lenses.